 Editor-in-Chief of Azat Artsakh newspaper

-- Artsakh Republic President Bako Sahakyan visited the village of Patara
+- On 2 December Artsakh Republic President Bako Sahakyan sent a condolence letter to the family of Tamara Kocharyan-Petrosyan.

 - TOLERANCE IN EXCHANGE TO BLACK CAVIAR

 - Kolkata: Park Mansions bags maiden heritage award

 - On 27 November President of the Artsakh Republic Bako Sahakyan partook in a reception held on behalf of primate of the Western Diocese of the Armenian Apostolic Church Archbishop Hovnan Derderyan.

 - On 27 November Artsakh Republic President Bako Sahakyan visited in Los Angeles “AA Cater Trucks” and got acquainted with the activities of the incorporation.